raphaelquast/beatstep/README.md

 The `shift-button` is used to activate the control-features.
 `shift` + `button 8` and `shift` + `button 16` is used to activate different control-layers.
 (**double-tap**  to make the control-layers remain activated until the activation button is pressed again!)

+## Encoder:

 The `transpose-slider` transposes the note-assignments of the buttons.

-## Encoder:
+(a red button-colour indicates that the lower-left button is at the note C-2, C-1, C0, C1, etc. )

 - `encoder 8` : track-selection (left-right)